logigearcorp/docs.testarchitect.com/content/user-guide/reporting-and-dashboard/reporting/creating-reports/_index.md

 A panel appears in the main window displaying the details of the generated report.

-**Tip:** When the length of a report is longer than a single panel page, page navigation links appear at the bottom of the panel.
+{{<tip>}} When the length of a report is longer than a single panel page, page navigation links appear at the bottom of the panel.